Bronx community mourns, honors 12 killed in fatal fire

-THE BRONX — A theme of unity blanketed a community grieving in the Bronx Tuesday night, nearly a week after 12 people were killed in a massive fire in the Belmont area.
+THE BRONX — Unity blanketed a grieving community in the Bronx Tuesday night, nearly a week after 12 people were killed in a massive fire in the Belmont area.

-A congregation gathered at Our Lady Mt.
-Carmel Church for dozens of families still reeling from the losses suffered in the fatal fire last Thursday on Prospect Avenue.
+A congregation gathered at Our Lady Mount Carmel Church for dozens of families still reeling from the losses suffered in the fatal fire last Thursday on Prospect Avenue.

 There were no political speeches, campaigning or grandstanding.
 Just heartfelt words that transcended faith and race for the victims of the city's worst fire in more than 25 years.